Sullivan County health officials: Practice ‘social distancing’ ahead of possible COVID-19 outbreak

 Mayor Venable advises people not to take any type of illness lightly.

-Mayor Venable said, “Be aware of our temperature.
-If we have a sore throat, if we have stuffy noses, if we have runny noses, so that’s what people have to do.”
+“Be aware of our temperature.
+If we have a sore throat, if we have stuffy noses, if we have runny noses, so that’s what people have to do,” Venable said.

 “Our EMS officials are going to be exposed if there is an outbreak so we want them to be prepared,” Venable said.
 “Follow their orders.
 Don’t take a chance of infecting everybody that’s in that area, so be extremely careful.”